Tolaxyz/C-electric-billing-system/README.md.txt

-This project was recreated from the initial source code from code-projects.org
+This project was recreated from the initial project sample from code-projects.org